-- BUSA 100Introduction to Business 3 Credit HoursFall & SpringThis course provides students with a broad base of knowledge and information concerning business in the UnitedStates.
-This course will concentrate on the fundamental concepts and principles on which we develop, organize andoperate businesses, and how business relates to our economic system.
-In addition, the course will explore businessethics, social responsibility and the impact of global operations.
+- BUSA 100Introduction to Business 3 Credit HoursFall & SpringThis course provides students with a broad base of knowledge and information concerning business in the United States.
+This course will concentrate on the fundamental concepts and principles on which we develop, organize and operate businesses, and how business relates to our economic system.
+In addition, the course will explore business ethics, social responsibility and the impact of global operations.

-- BUSA 286 Business Special Topics Variable CreditOn Demand A focused investigation into a selected area(s) of accounting that will include topics of current issues in business and related fields at the lower division level.
+- BUSA 286 Business Special Topics Variable CreditOn Demand

+A focused investigation into a selected area(s) of accounting that will include topics of current issues in business and related fields at the lower division level.

 - BUSA 300

 Principles of Marketing 3 Credit Hours

 Spring

 An examination of the coordination and control of marketing activities, including marketing segmentation, product development, product management, pricing, distribution channels and promotion methods.

 Spring

-- BUSA 301
+- BUSA 317

-Principles of Management 3 Credit Hours
+Business Law I 3 Credit Hours

 Fall